megangarufi/hello-world/README.md

 # hello-world
 MG learning about github
 I just ate Panera for lunch.
-Disappointed that their were no cookies.
+Disappointed that there were no cookies.